How to get back on your feet when things go wrong

 7. Play to your strengths

 There’s no one-size-fits-all approach to dealing with setbacks.
 Understanding what you’re like can help you find solutions that work best for you.
 If you get your energy from being around others, then brainstorming ideas with a group of friends may work for you.
 If you’re more inward-looking, you may prefer to research options on your own.
-You can find out more about your strengths and personality type with our Buzz Quiz.

 8. Have a back-up plan